shaliulab/idoc_docs/docs/usage.md

 * Select "Start" to start the paradigm.
 Make sure that the timer in the video feed actually starts, since sometimes the experiment can fail to start despite giving the command.
 If this happens then select "Stop", followed by "Restart".
 Then simply repeat the paradigm selection process and start the experiment again.
     * To be sure the stimuli are being provided as necessary, you should keep monitoring the video feed throughout the paradigm's execution.
 Whenever a stimulus (odour or electroshock) is being applied, a corresponding light should switch on in the enclosure and show up on the video feed.
 * Once the paradigm has finished running, you should see the timer stop and hear the airflow end.
 Remove your chambers from the enclosure and follow up with any steps your experimental design has intended for the flies.
+    * Remove the flies from their chambers ASAP, since they are constantly making the chambers dirtier, leading to you needing more frequent cleaning sessions.

 <!-- Embed YouTube Video -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KCPsX5z7BI0?si=_qtdwb09p_fjraX_&start=635" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HGXVpZsmcog?si=Kp8FnGSLXkYTT4S-&start=609" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-*Video - Scene where we go through selecting a paradigm and hitting "Start".
-Show the expected video feed.Emphasize us checking the timer in the video feed + looking for the EShock or odour LEDs (A or B indicators).
-Follow up with quick scene of chambers being disconnected from tubing and being removed from enclosure.
-Final scene of how to remove flies.
-For trying to preserve flies, show the sucking method + tube method where they walk out by themselves.
-For discarding flies, simply show the vacuum pump method.*
+*The above video should illustrate the steps needed to start the experiment once all your chambers have been loaded into the IDOC system.
+All the relevant markers that you can use to verify that the system is working as intended are also shown.
+In case the video doesn't jump to the correct timestamps, the process of choosing and activating the paradigms starts at 10:08 in the video*